 Most mental health professionals recommend some type of talk therapy.
 This type of therapy can help you identify or change your responses to the stressors in your life.

-Cognitive behavioral therapy (CBT) can help you deal with your feelings.
+Cognitive behavioral therapy (CBT) is a type of talk therapy.
+It can help you deal with your feelings:

 Other types of therapy may include:

 Medicines may be used, but only along with some type of talk therapy.
 These medicines may help if you are:

 With the right help and support, you should get better quickly.
 The problem usually does not last longer than 6 months, unless the stressor continues to be present.